 Keep your files and folders secure

 Your Mac contains files and folders where you keep personal data and documents.
-In order to protect your files and keep them secure from prying eyes, you can use a password or other means of encrypting the files, but there’s a default way that’s built into macOS for that.
+To protect your files and keep them secure from prying eyes, you can use a password or other means of encrypting the files, but there’s a default way that’s built into macOS for that.

 Disk permissions (or directory permissions) on macOS are designed to prevent other users and certain programs from opening files on your Mac and modifying them without permission.
 This way, you can rest easy knowing your files and folders are secure.